 - Patrol assigned areas by car, boat, airplane, horse, or on foot to enforce game, fish, or boating laws or to manage wildlife programs, lakes, or land.

-- Serve warrants, make arrests, and compile and present evidence for court actions.
+- Compile and present evidence for court actions.

 - Protect and preserve native wildlife, plants, or ecosystems.

 - Issue warnings or citations and file reports as necessary.